NuroDev/nuro.dev/data/blog/using_github_as_a_cms.md

 ---

-And that's it, with all of that we have a very simple but resiliant system that allows us to use GitHub to manage what content is displayed on our site, but also is not entirely reliant on GitHub so if there is any downtime for whatever reason on GitHub's end we still have the data cached.
+And that's it, with all of that we have a very simple but resilient system that allows us to use GitHub to manage what content is displayed on our site, but also is not entirely reliant on GitHub so if there is any downtime for whatever reason on GitHub's end we still have the data cached.

 ```jsx:portfolio.jsx
 export async function getServerSideProps () {